syrjs/core/docsmd/api.md

 ### A Component

 SyrSDK uses the familiar React JavaScript pattern for creating components.
-The basic component setup would like like this.
+The basic component setup looks like this.

 ```javascript
 import { Component } from 'syr';